SelfCareMap

 Targets: Hip flexors (psoas, iliacus), quads

-• Step your right foot forward between your hands, stacking your right knee over your ankle.
+• Step your right foot forward between your hands, stacking your right knee directly over your ankle.

-• Slide your left knee back, lowering your hips toward the floor.
-Keep your torso upright or gently lift your arms overhead for a deeper stretch.
+• Slide your left knee back and lower your hips toward the floor.
+Keep your torso upright, or gently lift your arms overhead to increase the stretch along the front of the torso.

 3. Butterfly Stretch (Seated)